EricOgie/check-common-tems/README.md

 There are two seperate solution, the first being the Brute approach in the brute approach file

-Second approach, in BRT file should solve the same problem, but with better run time evaluation
+Second approach, in better.java file should solve the same problem, but with better run time evaluation